Data-Science-for-Linguists/NLSS_Project/project_plan.md

 It also may be interesting to build a language model of Twitch Chat.

 # Update
-My current goal is to further the scope of the sentiment analysis angle and start tying it in to the stream statistics.
-I may edit the Vader lexicon to include certain words which it currently does not handle.
+My current goal is to use Vader Sentiment Analysis to get the sentiment scores for all comments as either positive or negative (or unknown which will be ignored).
+The percentage of positive to negative comments in a show will be calculated from this and used as the labels for a machine learning task.
+Using features such as the games played, peak viewership, and hosts of the show, I will try to predict the percentage of positive and negative comments.